Stable v3.13.0

 git commit -m "Update user service [prov-2026-a1b2c3d4-user-service]"

-Implemented Record Enforcement
+Implemented Record Enforcement:

 Once a provenance record is marked as implemented, it becomes immutable.
 The commit-msg hook will reject any commits tagged with an implemented record ID: